CryptoGnome/LimitSwap/README.md

 &nbsp;
 &nbsp;

-## Install LimitSwap
+## HOW TO INSTALL LimitSwap
-There are 2 ways to install LimitSwap :
+There are 3 ways to install LimitSwap :

 &nbsp;
 &nbsp;